jtimon/multi-ln-demo/README.md

 them under its own criteria.

 - Bob has a gateway
-- Bob's gateway has channels opened on both chain_1 and chain_2
+- Bob's gateway has channels opened on both regtest and chain_2

 ## Step A.1: Non atomic routing